Truthfully, I categorize his statement as flat-out bonkers.

 This is the stuff that goes on in California while the state burns year after year after year.

-How about the billions of dollars, billions of dollars that they send to these corrupt NGOs to help the homelessness crisis that's only increased by thirty percent instead of decreasing and the money isn't accounted for, but you're cutting the fire budget by seventeen million.
+How about the billions of dollars, billions of dollars that they sent to these corrupt NGOs to help the homelessness crisis that's only increased by 30% instead of decreasing, and the money isn't accounted for, but you're cutting the fire budget by $17 million?

-You really think you should be cutting it when the state burns year after year after year.
+Do you really think you should be cutting it when the state burns year after year after year?

 We have learned year after year after year.